An American Colony

 Stephen W. Haycox

 - $20.95t paperback (9780295986296) Add to Cart

 Alaska has not evolved in a vacuum.
 It has been part of larger stories: the movement of Native peoples and their contact and accommodation to Western culture, the spread of European political economy to the New World, and the expansion of American capitalism and culture.

 - Published: 2006

 - Subject Listing: Western History

-- Territorial rights: World rights except in U.K. and Europe
+- Territorial rights: N / A Uk, Eire and Europe